ladisk/sdPy/README.md

 1. [Open-source Python tools for structural dynamics](Part%201%20-%20Open-source%20Python%20tools%20for%20structural%20dynamics.ipynb) (to be finalized by the 29th of June 2020)

 2. [High-speed based EMA powered by open-source Python tools](Part%202%20-%20High-speed%20based%20EMA%20powered%20by%20open-source%20Python%20tools.ipynb) (to be finalized by the 29th of June 2020)

+**Note:** the [data](./data/) and [figures](./figures/) directories contain the data and figures, used throughout this course.
+These directories should be downloaded and located in the same folder than the course templates on your local machine.
+If you used Git to clone this repository, this was done automatically.